 You can have focus meetings as often as once a week.
 That’s AMAZING if you’re someone who needs some extra structure and guidance to really make the transformation you’re looking for.

-Most of the membership packages will run you somewhere between $100-200 per month depending on the length of the contract.
+Most of the membership packages will run you somewhere between $100-179 per month depending on the length of the contract — most members pay an average of about $125 per month.
 For unlimited workouts and one-on-one trainer time, that’s a pretty great deal.

 You can also load up a Fit Card for access to classes on an a la carte basis.